Programs

 How can I find out if my property is included in the Community Redevelopment Area?

-Any eligible structures must be located within the established Uptown TIF District.
-A map can be found at cramemphis.org.
+Any eligible structures must be located within the established Uptown and Binghampton TIF Districts.

 Do I have to own the property to be eligible for the program?